MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-web-app.md

 ## 6: Deploy the web app code

-The script sets up the resources needed to host your web app and sets the deployment source to the master branch of your fork using manual integration.
-With manual integration, you must trigger the web app to pull from the repository.
+The script sets up the resources needed to host your web app and sets the deployment source to your fork using manual integration.
+With manual integration, you must trigger the web app to pull from the configured repository and branch.

 Deploy your code by running the [az webapp deployment source sync](/cli/azure/webapp/deployment/source#az-webapp-deployment-source-sync)
  command: